 (Video courtesy of MMAJunkie)

 Expertly UFC brass sees the potential problem and pulls the fighter from the card.
 They acted in the best interest of the fighter.
 A simple search of your favorite search engine for the term “MMA Fighter Dies”, will show you just how dangerous it can be for a fighter in good condition to fight in an MMA match.
 In these cases of the extreme weight cut, it is even more dangerous.
 You have to understand what is really happening inside the body of these fighters.
 When a fighter wants to cut weight for a match, the easiest weight to cut is the water weight.
 Your body retains a certain amount of water inside to keep your body hydrated.
 This is used to cool the body and to keep the vital organs functioning.
 You also have a liquid barrier in your head around your gray matter of your brain.
 When a fighter wants to cut weight they dehydrate.
 This water reserve in the body is diminished.
-It puts the vital organs and the brain at a severe injury right.
+It puts the vital organs and the brain at a severe injury risk.
 Usually, the fighter has only one day to recover before they are in the cage in a life and death struggle.
 Get it?
 One day after your body, organs, and the brain has been severely dehydrated, you are in a cage getting punched, kicked, elbowed, and kneed in your head and body.

 Until recently most organizations allowed the fighters to rehydrate their bodies using intra-veinous drips.
 These were administered by a team doctor and it helped the fighter to recover in a more sound way by letting their body absorb liquids quickly through the bloodstream.
 Now, IVs are not used in promotions like the UFC because PED testing companies like USADA say that and IV can be used to mask PED use in a fighter.
 That means that the fighters have to drink electrolytes and try to get their hydration back up to the natural level through their stomach and gastrointestinal systems.
 That takes much longer and means that there is some danger for the fighters when they go into the cage the following day.